at Carleton University Canada

 Arts & Humanities

-Bachelors of Public Affairs and Policy Management in Development Policy Studies, Concentration in Rights and Human Development (Co-op)
+Bachelors of Public Affairs and Policy Management in Communication and Policy Studies, Concentration in Communication Technologies and Regulation (Co-op)

 The influence of public policy is pervasive in our society.
 It affects the quality of the air we breathe and the water we drink.
 It affects prosperity and the extent of poverty, as well as our access to education and medical care.
 It shapes the impact and pace of technological change.
 It determines the duties and powers of our officials at home and overseas.
 It influences the pace of technological change, the reach and practical meaning of our rights, and the extent of poverty.
 As a student in the Bachelor of Public Affairs and Policy Management program (BPAPM), you will examine a wide variety of issues facing society today, as well as institutional challenges, and develop the necessary skills and knowledge to address them.